matijapiskorec/archlinux-usb/vim.md

 :%!sort
 ```

-Leave only the lines containing matching pattern: :%!grep pattern
+Leave only the lines containing matching pattern: `:%!grep pattern`
-View only matching lines in mini buffer: :w ! grep pattern
+View only matching lines in mini buffer: `:w ! grep pattern`
+Arrange text in columns using `&` as a delimiter (and Linux column command): `:%!column -s '&' -t`

 ## CtrP fuzzy file finder